 Brie Larson and newcomer Jacob Tremblay star in the dual lead roles of mother (here nicknamed Ma) and son respectively.
-The conceit is as simple as it is sad- the mother was kidnapped by a guy (whose real name is unknown, but is referred to as “Old Nick”) seven years prior and has spent the past five years raising a son in a room he believes represents the whole universe.
+The conceit is as simple as it is sad- the mother was kidnapped by a guy (referred to as “Old Nick”) seven years prior and has spent the past five years raising a son in a room he believes represents the whole universe.
 After his fifth birthday, she decides enough is enough and helps to hatch a plan to escape the room and imprison her captor.

 These sequences are almost all forgiven when played against the powerhouse central performance from Brie Larson.
 She plays the mother as exasperated, tired and annoyed of her son’s naivety, but manages to convey these feelings from a clear place of love.
-The second half of the film, in which she struggles to adapt back to the real world, she isn’t given anything as dramatically involving to do; her performance remains consistently good, but it is hard to truly pull-off the emotional truths of acting like an overgrown moody teenager.
+In the second half of the film, in which the character struggles to adapt back to the real world, she isn’t given anything as dramatically involving to do; her performance remains compelling, but it does prove a struggle for her to convey emotional trauma while acting like an overgrown moody teenager.

 At times, the film also comes across as too sentimental; Abrahamson occasionally undercuts the heartstring-pandering score, such as interrupting the emotional discovery of a mouse abruptly with an act of animal cruelty that almost registers as a jump-scare.
 Mostly, he fully gives in to sentimentality, with the constant clash of tones making sure it is never as emotionally involving as it should be.
 It is always dramatically engaging, but considering the subject matter, merely engaging with no deeper connection isn’t enough.
 Room is a solid piece of work, but one that feels indistinctive compared to the director’s earlier films, which managed to find the laughs in hard-to-stomach emotional truths comparably effortlessly.